Naturally Purple Cookies

 It’s Ube powder, and it comes from a completely natural purple yam that’s used a lot in the Philippines.
 I was really intrigued–I mean, how on earth does a person use Ube powder?–but before I followed the directions on the package for a spread, I started doing some research.

-Ube is a lightly sweet vegetable that’s perfect for baking and cooking.
-I saw people adding it to everything from matcha tea to ice cream!
-Ube powder made these cookies a glorious shade of purple, and without any food coloring!
+Ube is a lightly sweet vegetable.
+When ground into a powder, it’s perfect for baking and cooking.
+This ube powder recipe is my favorite, but I found people adding it to everything from matcha tea to ice cream!
+Ube powder made these cookies a glorious shade of purple, and without any food coloring.

 My little girl and I whipped these up in a single bowl.
 It was perfect for my two-year-old to help with.